-The pandemic is still a big challenge on both a personal level and a challenge for your business and society at large.
+COVID-19 imposed big challenges on both a personal level and a challenge for your business and society at large.
 For the AskCody customer base, the pandemic has naturally affected the utilization of the physical office spaces.

-Here, I will describe our customers' experiences in this pandemic and how they work through the needed restrictions and compliances in this Covid-period when preparing your return to the office.
+Here, I will describe our customers' experiences in this pandemic and how they work through the needed restrictions and compliances to return to your office.

 Two areas of resource management are crucial for most companies in their back-to-office strategies: